How Much Do You Know About Al Capone?

 Although multiple sources attributed the St. Valentine’s Day Massacre to Al Capone, he was never criminally charged with the murders of seven men affiliated with gangster Bugs Moran.
 The attackers lined the men against a wall and shot them all to death.

 Capone conveniently went to Florida around the time of the massacre, where he remained on the February 14, 1929, massacre.
-His whereabouts was one reason that law enforcement could not charge him with the murders.
+His whereabouts were one reason that law enforcement could not charge him with the murders.
 The case remains unsolved.

 Elliot Ness, Income Tax Evasion & The Downfall Of Al Capone